 Talent transferring methylene chloride to the flask.

 Swirl the flask until all the solids have dissolved [1].
-Next, transfer 3 milliliters of dry and deoxygenated toluene into the flask containing the tetratopic phosphine linker Tin-1 and swirl the flask until all the solid has dissolved [2].
+Next, transfer 3 milliliters of dry and deoxygenated methylene chloride into the flask containing the tetratopic phosphine linker Tin-1 and swirl the flask until all the solid has dissolved [2].

 Talent swirling the flask.

-Talent transferring toluene into the flask containing the tetratopic phosphine linker Sn1 and swirling it.
+Talent transferring methylene chloride into the flask containing the tetratopic phosphine linker Sn1 and swirling it.

 Transfer the entire Tin-1 linker solution into the flask containing the tetrakis(triphenylphosphine)palladium(0) (zero) and triphenylphosphine [1] and swirl the solution for 30 seconds to thoroughly mix it [2].